Balancing Act: Consumers Are Willing to Sacrifice Privacy to See Fewer Digital Ads, According to New Columbia Business School Research

 The researchers investigate the impact consumers’ internet activity is having on the online advertising ecosystem, particularly when privacy regulations allow users to opt-in to digital tracking services.
 The working study models the consumer’s journey to buy a product, also known as a purchase funnel, by developing a multi-period game theory model in which consumers visit content pages that create opportunities for ad impressions over time.
 The incorporation of privacy options allowed the researchers to understand the factors driving the consumers choices about whether or not to allow advertisers to track their online behavior.

 The research provides a roadmap for both marketers and regulators as privacy regulations like the EU’s General Data Protection Regulation (GDPR) require consumer consent for their online activity to be tracked.
 Simultaneously, the research identifies conditions where consumers, advertisers, and ad networks (platforms that match advertisers to ads) can mutually benefit, such as when the ad network credibly commits to not track consumers.

 The study, Customer Purchase Journey, Privacy Choices, and Advertising Strategies is available online here.

 Miklos Sarvary is the Carson Family Professor of Business and the faculty lead for the Media and Technology Program at Columbia Business School.
 Miklos...Read more.

-Kinshuk Jerath is the Class of 1967 Associate Professor of Business in the Marketing Division at Columbia Business School.
-His research is in the area...Read more.
+Kinshuk Jerath is the Arthur F. Burns Chair of Free and Competitive Enterprise, Professor of Business in the Marketing division at Columbia Business School...Read more.